mmphego/mmphego.github.io/_posts/2019-04-14-how-i-published-my-python-package-to-pypi-easily.md

 ---
 # How I published/deployed my Python package to PYPI easily.

 I love reading [Medium](http://medium.com/) post time to time, but never have enough time between juggling school, work and family the dream of reading daily posts just happens to fade into the abyss over time.
-And the links to posts that interests me keep on piling up and up on my Google Keep.
+And the links to posts that interest me keep on piling up and up on my Google Keep.

 {:refdef: style="text-align: center;width: 105px;"}
 ![]({{ "/assets/keep.png" | absolute_url }})
 {: refdef}

-Overtime, I could not take it anymore so I decided to create a Python script that would export the blog posts (using a [Docker Image](https://hub.docker.com/r/mmphego/mediumexporter)) into `mp3` files for me to listen to instead of reading while busy with other boring stuff that boring people do.
+Over time, I could not take it anymore so I decided to create a Python script that would export the blog posts (using a [Docker Image](https://hub.docker.com/r/mmphego/mediumexporter)) into `mp3` files for me to listen to instead of reading while busy with other boring stuff that boring people do.

-In this post I will walk you through how I managed to publish/deploy my package on PyPi.
+In this post, I will walk you through how I managed to publish/deploy my package on PyPi.

-{:refdef: style="text-align: center;"}
 <div><img src="http://img.picturequotes.com/2/131/130430/at-first-i-was-like-but-then-i-was-like-quote-1.jpg" alt="" style="width: 250px;"/>
 </div>
-{: refdef}

-At first I always thought that deploying/packaging your Python package was cumbersome until now.
+At first, I always thought that deploying/packaging your Python package was cumbersome until now.
 It is now easier than ever and below I will tell you all about it.

-Some of the benefits of writing your first Python package and deploying it to PyPi, will be:
+Some of the benefits of writing your first Python package and deploying it to PyPi will be:

 *    Being forced to think much more modularly.
 *    Writing code with tests in mind.